 - 1.6 Why do many computers have “C” default drive letters instead of A or B?

-First of all we see some Basic information about this Processors.
+First of all, we see some basic information about these Processors.

 Basic Information About 32bit and 64bit Processors:

 In the world of computers, 32-bit and 64-bit central processing units, types of operating systems, drivers, software programs, etc. refer to the type that uses that particular architecture.

 Whether your computer architecture depends on a 32-bit or 64-bit processor (also called a central processing unit or a CPU).
 At present, most computer processors come in one of these two categories.
 64-bit processors are much more powerful than their 32-bit counterparts, because they can store and process a lot of information.

 To understand the difference between the two, you have to understand something about counting in the binary.
 Unlike our decimal system, which has ten digits per place, there are only two – 0 or 1 in binary.